On Computational Complexity Reduction Methods for Kalman Filter Extensions: Background

 where $y_t$ is the realized measurement, $\measfun(\cdot)$ is the measurement function, and $\measnoise$ is the measurement noise.

-To shorten notations we use augmented state $ z = \left[ \smatr{\state\\ \noise} \right] $, where applicable.
-In the augmented state $\noise$ is either state transition or measurement noise.
+To shorten notations we use the augmented state $ z =\smatr{\state\\ \noise} $, where applicable.
+In the augmented state $\noise$ is either state transition noise or measurement noise, depending on context.
 The state and measurement noises are assumed independent and white.
-We also assume that all the interesting variables are in the state.
-If the state or measurement noises are not white, they can be modeled using more variables in the state.
-Also we omit the time index $t$ when its absence should not cause confusion.
+We also assume that all the variables of interest are in the state.
+If the state or measurement noises are not white, they can be modeled using more variables in the state. \uus{schmidt}{In the Schmidt-Kalman filter, the additional noise bias states are not estimated, instead their effect on the covariance is approximated.
+However, the Schmidt-Kalman filter is suboptimal and we do not treat it in this paper.
+The interested reader may refer to \cite[p.282]{jazwinski}}.
+We omit the time index $t$ when its absence should not cause confusion.

 In general, a \ac{KFE} can be divided into two parts: \begin{enumerate} \item Prediction: